Manage a Business

 • Offering guests coffee or after-dinner drinks

 For your training program to really provide value for your employees and customers, it needs to be as detailed as possible.
-Here’s some of the information we recommend including.
+Here’s some of the information we recommend including:

-Etiquette and dress code guidelines
+Etiquette and dress code guidelines.

 For the most part, you can determine your etiquette guidelines based on your restaurant atmosphere and style.
 If you run a casual dining restaurant, for example, you may put more focus on the food and less on formal server etiquette like serving guests from the left.

-And you’ll choose your dress code similarly.
+Choose your dress code similarly.
 You may decide your servers should wear all black or the same color aprons.

 • Shirts, pants, and shoes should always be clean and free of rips or holes.